-|A picture I took to send to Michael while he was at basic.
+|A picture I took of us to send to M while he was at basic.

 The picture above illustrates something about her that we both loved.
 She was a ball of energy that loved jumping and leaping and punching you in the face until you rubbed her belly.